mcdonc/breakonthru/README.txt

 Note that you will have to set up Apache/NGINX with SSL proxying to both the doorserver port and the webapp port for everything to work properly.
 See configs/apache for sample configurations.

+Q&A
+===

+You can call the front door by dialing its extension.  pjsua will autoanswer.

+What happens when you call the front door and it's already on a call?
+It seems like a poor man's conference call.
+Both can hear the front door mic.
+Both can speak to the front door speaker.
+But clients can't hear each other directly, although they can hear each other through the front door speaker feeding back into the front door mic.

+What happens if you have Wifi calling on on your phone?
+No clue.

+Why stun and ice in pjsua.conf?
+Seems to make off-LAN *inbound* calling work better, but it's lightly tested and may be unneccessary.

+Does the person who presses the front door button hear a phone dialing?
+Yes.

+What happens if somebody spams the callbutton?
+Pages are throttled to one every 20 seconds (configurable in an argument to the pager process).

+There is no "not answering" message played or voicemail box set up in Asterisk.
+It's possible to do, I just didn't.

+Calls are limited via pjsua.conf to a total duration of 120 seconds if you just copy it out of breakonthru/config (it's --duration 120).

+Calls will ring when the button is pressed for 30 seconds.
+You can change this in asterisk's extensions.conf (in each Dial directive).

+Why not inline the paging logic into the doorclient?
+Why a separate pager.py?
+The doorclient's mainloop already does a lot of work, dealing with async websockets requests.
+It was clearer to put the paging logic, which actually drives a cli program via pexpect, into a separate process.